viniroveran/exampleworkflow/README.md

 cd exampleworkflow
 ```
 From here on, this is how every user story is started.
-If you were not on master branch, first finish your work, open a merge request and execute the following commands after your merge request is approved:
+If you were not on main branch, first finish your work, open a merge request and execute the following commands after your merge request is approved:
 ```
-git checkout master
+git checkout main
 git pull
 ```
 **Pull** downloads all the latest commits from the repository.